sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Governance is moving to lean project management where desired outcomes are stated instead of requirements, and hypothesis are used instead of business cases.

+Governance favours smaller projects as a means to reduce risks and avoid feature bloat.
+ESDC investment management enables this by allowing smaller, more iterative investments in IT.
+Monitoring towards achievement of desired outcomes is used as project metrics as opposed to task completion.

+Capability-based planning by the Enterprise Architecture team is used to influence where ESDC's limited investments needs to be allocated.
+This includes large innovation projects as a means to target innovation towards capabilities expected to have the greatest impacts to ESDC's mandate.

 #### Technical

 - https://cloud.google.com/solutions/devops/devops-tech-version-control